lingui/js-lingui/website/docs/tutorials/react-patterns.md

 To avoid bugs with stale translations, use the `_` function returned from [`useLingui`](/ref/react#uselingui): it is safe to use with memoization because its reference changes whenever the Lingui context updates.
 We are open to accepting solutions to make working with the Lingui context easier.

-Please also note that `useMemo` is meant as a performance optimization in React and you probably don't need to memoize your translations.
+Keep in mind that `useMemo` is primarily a performance optimization tool in React.
+Because of this, there might be no need to memoize your translations.
 Additionally, this issue is not present when using the `Trans` component which we recommend to use when possible.

 ```jsx
 import { msg } from "@lingui/macro";